Geraldine, New Zealand: History

 Growth in the township was slow at first with separate towns being constructed such as Healey Town in present-day south Geraldine, Maslin Town between Kennedy and Hislop Street and the German settlement known as German Town on the Downs.
 By 1862 most of the main streets had been named and sections surveyed and the area gazetted in 1867.
 At this time timber milling and the numerous sheep runs in the area were the main sources of commerce.
 The town experienced significant growth during this period and as the timber ran out farming took over as the major source of income in the area.

 In December 1904, Geraldine was constituted a borough.

 Surroundings

-Talbot Forest
+Talbot Forest Scenic Reserve

 Within walking distance of the town centre is Talbot Forest Scenic Reserve.
 Talbot Forest is the last remaining remnants of a vast native forest that covered Geraldine and surrounding areas.
-The reserve is home to an impressive variety of native hardwoods, including matai, kahikatea and totara, including one estimated to be 800 years old.
+The reserve is home to an impressive variety of native hardwoods, including mataī, kahikatea and tōtara, including one estimated to be 800 years old.